Chinese people in Spain

 Chinese people in Spain form the ninth-largest non-European Union foreign community in Spain.
 As of 2022, official figures showed 223,999 Chinese citizens residing in Spain; however, this figure does not include people with origins in other overseas Chinese communities, nor Spanish citizens of Chinese origin or descent.

 History

-A Chinese wholesale clothing store in Zaragoza.
-The sign is in simplified characters, indicating comparatively recent (and PRC-based) origin of the local Chinese community.

 The first recorded arrivals of Chinese people to Spain date from the late 16th century.
 Bernardino de Escalante in his Discurso de la navegación... (one of the first European books on China, published in 1577) says that among his sources of information were "Chinese themselves, who came to Spain" ("los mesmos naturales Chinas que an venido à España").
 Juan González de Mendoza in his History of the great and mighty kingdom of China, wrote that in 1585 "three merchants of China" arrived in Mexico "and neuer staied till they came into Spaine and into other kingdomes further off."